sciencefund/sf-minter/next-ui/README.md

-# Science Fund Homepage with SFT
+# Science Fund Token Minter App

 # NextJS Frontend

+## Deployment
+- Staging app is deployed on [http://science-fund.herokuapp.com/](http://science-fund.herokuapp.com/)

+- The contract is live on [Rinkeby]().
 ## Get Started

 Go to your root directory and install dependencies